 (in thousands)

-Balance at January 1, 2020 \$ -
+Balance at January 1, 2020 \$

 Deferral of revenue (8,000)

 Recognized during the period 2,500

 Foreign currency translation difference (676)

-Balance at December 31, 2020 (6,175)
+Balance at December 31, 2020 (6,176)

 Deferral of revenue

 Recognized during the period 4,000

-Foreign currency translation difference 648
+Foreign currency translation difference 649

 Balance at December 31, 2021 \$ (1,527)

-Development milestones
+Research and Development milestones

-In December 2020, the Company achieved the first Research Milestone, as defined in the Janssen Agreement, triggering a milestone payment of \$1.0 million.
-In September 2021, the Company achieved the second Research Milestone, triggering a milestone payment of \$1.0 million.
+In December 2020, the Company achieved the first Research milestone, as defined in the Janssen Agreement, triggering a milestone payment of \$1.0 million.
+In September 2021, the Company achieved the second Research milestone, triggering a milestone payment of \$1.0 million.
+Both milestones were recorded as revenue when achieved, as they were linked to the completion of specific and separable research and development deliverables, rather than recorded over time like the upfront payment.

-Revenue for the year ended December 31, 2021 was \$5.0 million, which consisted of \$4.0 million related to the upfront payment and \$1.0 million related to the development milestone.
-Revenue for the year ended December 31, 2020 was \$3.5 million, which consisted of \$2.5 million related to the upfront payment and \$1.0 million related to the development milestone.
+Revenue for the year ended December 31, 2021 was \$5.0 million, which consisted of \$4.0 million related to the upfront payment and \$1.0 million related to the Research milestone.
+Revenue for the year ended December 31, 2020 was \$3.5 million, which consisted of \$2.5 million related to the upfront payment and \$1.0 million related to the Research milestone.